 Once you find a good potential Doctor, a good list of possible questions includes:

 - Do you understand Medical Documentation with auto accidents?
 (More on this later)

-- Do you offer pick up and drop off services?
+- Can you offer pick up and drop off services?
 (If needed)

-- Do you refer out to other specialists if needed?
+- Have the ability refer out to other specialists if needed?
 (Orthopedic Surgeons, Neurologists, Physical Therapy)

 Step 3 – Find a Doctor who knows how to document your injuries.